PA Custody Factors: 16 Child Custody Factors Courts Consider

 - What is the availability of extended family?
 Being a single parent is challenging.
 If a parent has the assistance of extended family nearby, this could be a positive factor.

 - What are the child’s sibling relationships?
 This will consider both blood relation as well as their emotional relationship to their siblings.
-It’s preferred to keep siblings together, if at all possible.
+Courts prefer to keep siblings together, if at all possible.

 - What is the well-reasoned preference of the child, based on the child’s maturity and judgment?
 While children don’t have the ultimate decision, their opinion still matters and will be taken into account.